xalaida/laravel-tree/README.md

 ### Moving nodes

-When you move a node, the `path` column of the node and each of its descendant has to be updated as well.
+When you move a node, the `path` column of the node and each of its descendants have to be updated as well.
-Luckily the package does this automatically using a single query, when it detects that the `parent_id` column has been updated.
+Luckily the package does this automatically using a single query when it detects that the `parent_id` column has been updated.

 So basically to move a whole subtree you need to update the `parent` of the root node of the subtree: